blindzy/Blindzy-Frontend/CLIENT-EDITING-GUIDE.md

    taller/narrower crop (e.g. 1080×1400) for `hero-bg2.png`, so it doesn't
    look stretched or blurry.

-### 🎥 VIDEO GUIDE: Replacing the hero background photo (placeholder)

-*[Video to be added here: finding the hero images folder, resizing a photo if needed, and replacing the file.]*

 ### Changing a product photo

 Go to `public/images/product` and replace the relevant file (e.g.